chiel/slides.js/README.md

 # slides.js

-slides.js is a small, modular library which helps you to create slideshow/carousel-like implementations.
+`slides.js` is a small, modular library which helps you to create slideshow/carousel-like implementations.

-*Please note that this is a pre-1.0 release and as such the API should be considered unstable at this point.*
+**Note: this is a pre-1.0 release and as such the API should be considered unstable at this point.**

 ## Installation

 Currently, slides.js is only available from npm.
-You can use a tool such as [browserify][browserify] or [wrapup][wrapup] in your build process to make it available in the browser.
+You can use a tool such as [browserify][browserify] in your build process to make it available in the browser.

 ```bash
 $ npm install --save slides-js
 ```

-In the future, slides.js will be available from bower as well.

 [browserify]: http://browserify.org/
 [wrapup]: https://github.com/mootools/wrapup